 - Pay attention to time.

 - Ensure your workshop begins at the designated time.
-There will be a host present to help introduce the workshop and call the room to order.
+A host will introduce the workshop and call the room to order.

 - Save time for questions.